History of JCCU and Consumer Co-ops Nationwide

 2011

-JCCU and its member co-ops took action to support the victims of the Great East Japan Earthquake.
+JCCU and its member co-ops take action to support the victims of the Great East Japan Earthquake.

 2012